AutomotiveAIChallenge/aichallenge-documentation-racingkart/docs/specifications/simulator.en.md

 #### Rigidbody Component

 The following table summarizes the settings of the Rigidbody component.
-For more information, see [this manual](https://tier4.github.io/AWSIM/Components/Vehicle/EgoVehicle/#rigidbody).
+For more information, see.

 | **Item**     | **Value** |
 | ------------ | --------- |